Southbound Travel: UK - Falkland Islands

 - Residents returning after 1 March 2021, who were unaware of this new requirement before they travelled north to the UK

-- Students returning to the Falkland Islands from the UK
+- FIG-funded students returning to the Falkland Islands from the UK

 - Returning medical patients and their escorts